aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ```

 ## **Display Percentage as Labels**
 Aspose.Slides for Node.js via Java allows you to set percentage labels on displayed charts.
-This Javascript code demonstrates the operation:
+This JavaScript code demonstrates the operation:

 ```javascript
 // Creates an instance of the Presentation class